guinetn/browserLocalHomepage/assets/chapters/computer_science/programming_paradigms.md

 Pure functions are safe (disallows side effects)

 * DECLARATIVE: SQL, XSLT
+You define WHAT you want (desired "end state") rather then describing exactly each step or HOW to do it.
 Do this
 This is what I want, I dont care how you did it
 Doesnt state the order in which operations execute